-The New Hampshire Lottery Commission handed over $264 million – the amount le a er taxes were deducted – to the woman’s lawyers.
+The New Hampshire Lottery Commission handed over $264 million – the amount left after taxes were deducted – to the woman’s lawyers.
 They said she would give $150,000 to Girls Inc. and $33,000 apiece to three chapters of End 68 Hours of Hunger in the state.
-It is the rst of what her lawyers said would be donations over the years of between $25 million and $50 million during her lifetime.
+It is the first of what her lawyers said would be donations over the years of between $25 million and $50 million during her lifetime.

 “My client doesn’t want any accolades.
 She doesn’t want any credit.
 She just wants to do good things,” said William Shaheen, one of the woman’s lawyers and the trustee for her Good Karma Family Trust of 2018.

 “She knows there are many charities that do good work and need money but we want to start with these two … because she believes that the children are our future,” he said.
 “If we raise good children, we will have a good country.”